cerner/terra-framework/packages/terra-date-input/docs/Features.md

     1. ✅ If user presses tab instead of 4, it should update to 01 and shift focus to next field
   1. ✅ Update onChange args to (event, changedValue, isInvalid)
   1. ✅ look into hidden field pattern similar to time input
+  1. ✅ Fix issue with input values like 2000-3-04 in value prop being rendered as correct month, single digit month value should not render month
   1. ⚠️onChange is not called when value prop is updated, only when inputs are updated.
     1. ⚠️This is how the time input works as well.
 Planning to leave as is.
 </details>